springdoc/springdoc.github.io/faq.md

 ```properties
 server.use-forward-headers=true
 ```
+- If this is not enough, Spring Framework provides a `ForwardedHeaderFilter`.
+You can register it as a Servlet Filter in your application by setting server.forward-headers-strategy is set to FRAMEWORK.
-- Since Spring Boot 2.2, there is a new property to handle reverse proxy headers:
+- Since Spring Boot 2.2, this is the new property to handle reverse proxy headers:
 ```properties
 server.forward-headers-strategy=framework
 ```
-- Or you can add the following bean to your application:
+- And you can add the following bean to your application:
 ```java
 @Bean
 ForwardedHeaderFilter forwardedHeaderFilter() {